-Throughout Anna Reeves Jarvis’s work with her family, her church, and her community, she expressed her wish that someday, the importance of a mother’s work would be formally recognized by all.
+Throughout Jarvis's work with her family, her church, and her community, she expressed her wish that someday, the importance of a mother's work would be formally recognized by all.

 One of her surviving children, her daughter Anna, born in 1864, took those wishes to heart.
-When Anna Reeves Jarvis died on May 9, 1905, the younger Anna hoped to fulfill her mother’s wish.
+When her mother died on May 9, 1905, the younger Anna hoped to fulfill her mother's wish.
 She and her friends and supporters began a letter-writing campaign to establish a national holiday in celebration of the importance of motherhood.

 The campaign was successful as, by degrees, this new holiday came into being.
-On May 9, 1908, Anna’s home town of Grafton, WV, was the first to recognize Mother’s Day in a church service on the third anniversary of Anna Reeves Jarvis’s death.
-At that service, Anna presented each mother in attendance with one of her mother’s favorite flowers, the white carnation.
+On May 9, 1908, Jarvis's home town of Grafton, West Virginia, was the first to recognize Mother's Day in a church service on the third anniversary of Jarvis's death.
+At that service, Anna presented each mother in attendance with one of her mother's favorite flowers, the white carnation.

 Two years later, the state of West Virginia adopted Mother's Day as a state holiday.
 Anna's letter-writing campaign continued as she pushed for broader recognition.
 One by one, more states began celebrating Mother's Day in their own ways.

-It wasn’t until May 1914 that a President Woodrow Wilson, following a Joint Resolution of Congress, signed and issued Proclamation 1268, creating a national Mother’s Day and setting its observance on the second Sunday of May.
-Since that first proclamation, every U.S. President has issued a Presidential Mother’s Day Proclamation that recognizes and honors America’s mothers.
+It wasn't until May 1914 that President Woodrow Wilson, following a joint resolution of Congress, signed and issued Proclamation 1268, creating a national Mother's Day and setting its observance on the second Sunday of May.
+Since that time, every president has issued a Mother's Day proclamation that recognizes and honors America's mothers.

 By then, carnations had already become a traditional symbol of Mother's Day.
 More specifically, red carnations were used to honor living mothers, and white carnations were placed on the graves of deceased mothers.